IsaacScript/isaacscript/README.md

 IsaacScript is a tool to help you create [_Binding of Isaac: Repentance_](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/) mods using [TypeScript](https://www.typescriptlang.org/).

 Please visit the [official website](https://isaacscript.github.io/) for more information.
+You can also [join the Discord server](https://discord.gg/435qCC6nHt).

 This is the [monorepo](https://en.wikipedia.org/wiki/Monorepo) that houses the various packages in the ecosystem.